jtheisen/sqlizer/readme.md

 # Making a Pit Stop

-So this is about what I learned so far and I wanted to share.
-There will certainly be more I don't yet know, but I think this is a start.
+So this is about what I have so far and I wanted to share.

-All queries in this readme can transformed to SQL, except that the selections are not flattened and implicit joins from navigational properties not expanded.
+All queries using build with `query()` in this readme can be found in `app.ts` and will render correctly, except that the selections are not flattened and implicit joins from navigational properties not expanded.
 So when you look at the rendered SQL it looks like this:

     SELECT { x: x1, y: { nested: n1 } } FROM ...

-Everything missing though should be straight-forwared though.
+Everything missing should be straight-forwared though.
 I don't expect any more surprises, although I do expect it to be *a lot* of work to be actually something usable.